My appenticeship or traineeship - What to expect

 Your first day on the job as an apprentice or trainee can be a daunting experience.
 You’ll have to get used to a fixed routine, arrive at work on time and take breaks when you’re told to.

-Long working hours can be difficult to adjust too especially while you’re absorbing new information.
-It can take awhile, but you will adapt.
+Long working hours can be difficult to adjust to, especially while you’re absorbing new information.
+It can take awhile, but don’t worry, you will adapt.

 On this page:

-- You should be given the opportunity to learn the skills of your trade or vocation though both formal and workplace training.
+- You should be given the opportunity to learn the skills of your trade or vocation though formal and workplace training

-- You’re entitled to be trained by a suitably qualified or experienced person.
-You should learn how to use the tools and equipment commonly found in your industry.
+- You should learn how to use the tools and equipment commonly found in your industry

-- You’re entitled to receive payment for your work outlined in the industrial award or agreement.
+- You should receive payment for your work outlined in the industrial award or agreement

 - You should expect to work in a healthy and safe environment free from any form of harassment.